dbl-works/terraform/script/database-roles/README.md

 # Terraform Module: DB SQL Script - Create readonly role

 Run SQL script in DB to create DB role(s).
 This script will be run on the machine which run this TF script.
+It assumes bastion host have been setup and your SSH keys is allowed in the bastion host.

 ## Usage